Restarting After Bankruptcy

 While it will take some time for you to rebuild your credit, it’s not impossible to get an auto loan or mortgage after filing for bankruptcy.
 While it may take a few years of faithful on-time payments on all of your debts before you qualify for a mortgage with a decent interest rate, by working with an auto loan broker, you can shop around for competitive auto loans.
 And as you make regular on-time payments on your new auto loan, your credit score will continue to rise.

-Whether you have already filed for bankruptcy or are considering doing so, The Law Office of Evan M. Altman in Atlanta, Georgia, can help you restart your financial future.
+Whether you have already filed for bankruptcy or are considering doing so, Evan M. Altman, Attorney at Law in Atlanta, Georgia, can help you restart your financial future.
 Mr. Altman has over 30 years of experience as a bankruptcy attorney, and his knowledge and commitment to his clients set him apart from other northern Georgia bankruptcy lawyers.

 Call Today For A Case Evaluation

 If you’d like help rebuilding your financial future after bankruptcy, or are thinking about filing for Chapter 7 or Chapter 13 bankruptcy in Georgia, you owe it to yourself to contact one of northern Georgia’s most respected bankruptcy lawyers.
-You can contact The Law Office of Evan M. Altman in Atlanta, Georgia, at 770-285-7134 or complete our online form to schedule a consultation.
+You can contact Evan M. Altman, Attorney at Law in Atlanta, Georgia, at 770-285-7134 or complete our online form to schedule a consultation.